LIMUNIMI/ASMD/README.md

 If you want, you can generate misaligned data.
 First, after having created the ground-truth, run `alignment_stats`, which collects data about the datasets with real non-aligned scores and saves stats in a pickled file in this directory.
-Then, run `conversion_gt` again: it will load the pickled file and will generate misaligned data by using the same deviation distribution of the available non-aligned data.
+Then, run `generate_ground_truth.py` again: it will load the pickled file and will generate misaligned data by using the same deviation distribution of the available non-aligned data.